keyvanip/Heart-Disease-Prediction/README.md

 ## IV.
 Results

-In three of the classifiers, we were able to achieve an accuracy of over 90% in a testing set consisting of individuals who did and did not have a heart disease, while maintaining a low false negative rate.
+In three of the classifiers, we were able to achieve an accuracy of over 90% in a testing set predicting the likelyhood of individuals having a heart disease, while maintaining a low false negative rate.

 ## V. References
 [1] “Cardiovascular Diseases (Cvds).” *World Health Organization, World Health Organization*, https://www.who.int/news-room/fact-sheets/detail/cardiovascular-diseases-(cvds). <br />